 full and does not have an opening for the child.

 |H. There is not a “before or after school program” in the county.||52||333|

 |I. Any other reason identified by the family.||86||2,174|

 Note: The numbers may not add due to many agencies not collecting reasons for remaining in EESD programs.

 The most cited reasons for children remaining in subsidized child care and development programs were that no services were available when needed, either during the day, or during school breaks, or that no before or after school programs were available at their schools.

-The CDD believes that the first year implementation of SB 68 presented a challenge for many contractors as a new reporting process.
-A large number of contractors contacted CDD technical staff for clarification and guidance for completing the Annual Summary.
+The EESD believes that the first year implementation of SB 68 presented a challenge for many contractors as a new reporting process.
+A large number of contractors contacted EESD technical staff for clarification and guidance for completing the Annual Summary.
 Given the first year implementation, this data should be viewed as very preliminary and until more trend data is available, the data should not be used for policy decision-making purposes.